zephyrproject-rtos/zephyr/boards/riscv/neorv32/doc/index.rst

 internal instruction memory of the NEORV32.

-In order for the build system to automatically detect the ``image_gen`` binary it needs to be in the :envvar:`PATH` environment variable.
+In order for the build system to automatically detect the ``image_gen`` binary it needs to be in the ``PATH`` environment variable.
 If not, the path can be passed at build time:

 .. zephyr-app-commands::